 - Is not easy to guess based on publicly-available personal characteristics, like your birthday or on-campus phone extension.

 - Is not obvious (for example, the word "password", or a user name, or the letters "qwerty" or any other simple and obvious combination of keystrokes is a poor choice.)

 - Contains a mixture of upper and lowercase characters.

-- Use RIT's Virtual Private Network (VPN) service to secure your communications whenever you are using the RIT wireless network or any non-RIT network:
+- Use RIT's Virtual Private Network (VPN) service to encrypt your communications whenever you are using unsecure networks such as:

 - any and all wireless networks (assume you cannot trust them)